VamsiMudaliar/File-Based-Key-Valued-DataStore-/README.md

 __ABOUT__

-__Built a file-Based Key-Value DataStore that supports the basic CRD(Create,read and delete) operations .
+__Built a file-Based Key-Value DataStore that supports the basic CRD(Create,read and delete) operations with additional Update operation .
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store is exposed as a library to the clients that can instantiate a class and work with the data store.__